The Other Side of the Creek: The Atomic Age at Stanford

 Introduction

 There are corners of Stanford where the ground has held more than one kind of future.
 The Ryan Lab is a prime example.
-Originally established in 1926 for spectacular high-voltage electrical testing, it was later retrofitted in the 1950s to house a “pool-type” nuclear training reactor.
+Originally established in 1926 for spectacular high-voltage electrical testing, it was later retrofitted in the 1950s to house a small pool-type nuclear training reactor.
 Today, the site serves a much quieter purpose as the Ryan Court residential community.

 First Life